tiprankstipranks

 Our common stock price has been volatile, which could result in substantial losses for stockholders.

 The trading price of our common stock has been and may continue to be volatile.
-The trading price of our common stock could be affected by a number of factors, including, but not limited to the following: - changes in expectations of our future financial performance and results of operations;- changes in estimates of our performance by securities analysts and other market participants, or our failure to meet such estimates;- changes in our stockholder base or public actions taken by investors;- market research and opinions published by securities analysts and other market participants, and the response to such publications;- quarterly fluctuations in our sales, margins, expenses, financial position, and results of operations;- the financial stability of our customers, manufacturers, and suppliers;- legal proceedings, regulatory actions, and legislative changes;- the declaration of stock or cash dividends, share repurchases, or stock or reverse stock splits;- consumer confidence and discretionary spending levels;- broad market fluctuations in volume and price;- general market, political, and economic conditions, including recessionary conditions; and - a variety of risk factors, including the ones described herein and in our other SEC filings.
+The trading price of our common stock could be affected by a number of factors, including, but not limited to the following: - changes in expectations regarding our future financial performance and results of operations;- changes in estimates of our performance by securities analysts and other market participants, or our failure to meet such estimates;- changes in our stockholder base or public actions taken by investors;- market research and opinions published by securities analysts and other market participants, and the response to such publications;- third-party data sources estimating our intra-quarter financial performance;- quarterly fluctuations in our sales, margins, expenses, financial position, and results of operations;- the financial stability of our customers, manufacturers, and suppliers;- legal proceedings, regulatory actions, and legislative changes;- the declaration of stock or cash dividends, share repurchases, or stock or reverse stock splits;- consumer confidence and discretionary spending levels;- broad market fluctuations in volume and price;- general market, political, and economic conditions, including evolving international trade dynamics and recessionary conditions; and - a variety of risk factors, including the ones described herein and in our other SEC filings.
 In addition, the stock market in general has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of individual companies.
 Accordingly, the price of our common stock is volatile and any investment in our stock is subject to risk of loss.
 These broad market and industry factors and other general macroeconomic conditions unrelated to our financial performance may also affect our common stock price.

 Share Price & Shareholder Rights - Risk 3